macleginn/bivaltyp/content/languages/descriptions/Karata.md

 - Coordinates: {{ coord_map_link }}.
 - Genealogy (as given in [WALS](https://wals.info/)).
 Family: {{ family (WALS) }}, genus: {{ genus (WALS) }}.
 - Macro-area: {{ macroarea }}.

+## Grammar notes

+### Basic clause structure and the transitive construction

+Case marking displays the ergative-nominative alignment.
+In the basic transitive construction, the A-argument is in the ergative, and the P-argument, in the (unmarked) nominative.
+The ergative form of nouns does not coincide with the oblique stem.
+There are three genders.
+The verb takes gender-number prefixes agreeing with the S/P argument in the nominative.
+Gender-number agreement is prefixal on vowel-initial verbal roots.
+Non-core arguments are flagged by oblique case markers or by postpositions.

+### Case system

+There are 5 non-locative cases: nominative, ergative, genitive, dative, comitative.
+The genitive marker of most masculine-gender nouns and 1st and 2nd person pronouns is a gender-number suffix agreeing with the possessed noun, otherwise the suffix is *ƛ* (a shortened form of the interessive suffix *-ƛi*).
+The system of locative cases consists of two layers: the essive layer with one unmarked and five marked localizations (INTER ‘in a mass’, SUB ‘under’, SUPER ‘on’, CONT ‘at, beside’, APUD ‘at, near’),  and three directions (unmarked ‘essive’, lative and elative), as shown in Table 1.
+The combination of the lative direction and the CONT localization is not possible.
+This yields 17 locative combinations and 22 cases in all.
+The case glosses in the dataset below transaparently correspond to the two-layered structure of case markers except for the combination of the localization AD and essive direction, which is exceptionally glossed as “LOC”.

+## Verb lemmas
+Verbs are cited by their infinitive form, with third gender agreement.

+### Glossing abbreviations
+N — neuter gender, aka class III; HPL — human plural; IPF — imperfective; N — neuter gender, aka class IV; OBL — oblique nominal stem extension; PF — perfective; PN — person name.